HSLdevcom/digitransit-ui/docs/GeoJson.md

 the configuration file.
 The format of the geojson configuraton entry is the following:

 ```
+  geoJson: {
-  geoJson: [ // array of data sources
+    layers: [ // array of data sources
       {
         name: {
           // Displayed in UI.
 Should include supported languages
-        fi: 'Lippuvyöhykkeet',
+          fi: 'LippuvyÃ¶hykkeet',
           sv: 'Resezoner',
           en: 'Ticket zones',
         },
         // web address of the data source
         url: '/hsl_zones.json',
         // metadata which describes how to render point features
         metadata: {
           name: 'nimi',
           popupContent: 'tiedot',
           textOnly: 'tekstielementti',
         },
       },
       // more geojson sources can follow.
 Each source gets a separate drawing/on off switch
     ]
+  }
 ```

 ## Line styling